microsoftgraph/msgraph-sdk-powershell/src/Notes/Notes/docs/v1.0-beta/Update-MgUserOnenotePage.md

 # Update-MgUserOnenotePage

 ## SYNOPSIS
-The pages in all OneNote notebooks that are owned by the user or group.
-Read-only.
-Nullable.
+Update the navigation property pages in users

 ## SYNTAX